Crypto Lending Insurance

 What is crypto lending insurance?

 There are two types of crypto lending companies: CeFi and DeFi platforms.
 CeFi platforms operate under the control of a central entity.
-DeFi lending protocols are not controlled by a central entity.
+There isn't a single organization in charge of DeFi lending protocols.
 These protocols use lines of code called "smart contracts" to coordinate lending activities.

 Cryptocurrency lending insurance is applicable to both the CeFi and DeFi platforms.
 Crypto lenders and investors use insurance to protect their assets from unexpected risks.